 The function can be distilled down to this: Innovation and new product development are problem-solving processes.
 And the first step to solving a problem?
 Is it to brainstorm solutions?
 NO. It’s to begin with a well-defined problem.
 The only nuance to innovation is that we’re solving a problem for a customer.
 Therefore, we need to understand their pain.
 We need to learn the root causes.
 And only afterwards, should we unleash our technical wizards.

 And yes, they need tools.
 They need the best Voice of the Customer tools available.
+They need VOC collection tools as well as VOC analysis tools.
 Tools to define a market, to interview customers, to analyze data and to share insights internally.